Soulhackzlol/onekoPy/README.md

 - **Draggable**: In certain modes, you can manually move the cat.
 - **Idle Animations**: The cat occasionally performs idle actions.

+## Running without bulding it yourself
+Go to [Releases](https://github.com/Soulhackzlol/onekoPy/releases/tag/Release) and download the latest version.
+And just... run it!

 ## Installation

 ### Requirements